 Whale sharks gather during the summing in two areas.
 Most operators will snorkel off Isla Holbox, where the whale sharks gather to feed on plankton and krill.
 Other operators will take snorkelers way off Isla Mujeres to clear blue water, where whale sharks and mantas feed on bonito eggs after spawning events.
 Depending on the day, there can be many whale sharks or not many whale sharks.

-This is an adrenaline-filled scuba dive off Playa Del Carmen.
+Bull Shark Dive - This is an adrenaline-filled scuba dive off Playa Del Carmen.
 Bull Sharks are baited in and fed, while divers watch and shoot photos.
 The season is between November and March.

-A popular dive trip in recent years, Chinchorro Banks is home to saltwater crocodiles that live in shallow water.
+Chinchorro Banks - A popular dive trip in recent years, Chinchorro Banks is home to saltwater crocodiles that live in shallow water.
 Amenities are minimal but the photos speak for themselves.

-The Yucatan is a year-round dive destination, although the specific marinelife encounters are seasonal (see above).
-The water off Cozumel ranges from 75-85F depending on season.
+Water Temperatures: The water off Cozumel ranges from 75-85F depending on season.
 The water in the Cenotes is about 77F.
 The angle of the sun shifts during the year, so different cenotes will benefit from different angles of light.
 For example, temperatures can be very hot during the summer, but that is when the sun is overhead and shines to the bottom of The Pit (391ft), creating a very surreal experience.

-The Yucatan has many non-diving activities, making it a fun destination for divers as well as groups and those who aren't divers.
+Topside & Non-Diving Activities - The Yucatan has many non-diving activities, making it a fun destination for divers as well as groups and those who aren't divers.
 Resort and hotel accommodation is abundant, whether quiet and romantic or large and all-inclusive.
 Whale sharks is a snorkeling activity, and several of the cenotes offer snorkeling in addition to scuba diving (including Dos Ojos and Eden).
 Visitors can tour Mayan ruins, visit postcard-perfect white sand beaches, shop, or participate in the vibrant nightlife of Cancun.
 Playa Del Rey offers a more quiet scene.